-We are also interested in conducting video or audio interviews with former inmates, guards, and staff members.
-If you are (or know) someone who lived or worked inside the building, or if you are interested in donating items to Eastern State Penitentiary Historic Site’s collections, please contact us at 215-236-5111 x223 or [email protected]
+We are also interested in conducting video or audio interviews with people formerly incarcerated at Eastern State, guards, and staff members.
+If you are (or know) someone who lived or worked inside the building, or if you are interested in donating items to Eastern State Penitentiary Historic Site’s collections, please contact us at 215-236-5111 x223 or [email protected].

 - ESPHS Collections Management Policy